Improving Offline RL by Blending Heuristics: Conclusion

 \section{Conclusion}

-In this work, we propose \algo, a method for improving the performance offline RL methods by blending heuristics with bootstrapping. \algo is easy to implement and is generally applicable to various of offline RL methods.
+In this work, we propose \algo, a method for improving the performance of offline RL methods by blending heuristics with bootstrapping. \algo is easy to implement and is generally applicable to various of offline RL methods.
 Empirically, we demonstrate the performance improvement of \algo on 27 datasets in D4RL and Meta-World.
-We also provide a theoretic finite-sample performance bound for \algo, which also sheds lights on \algo's bias-regret trade-off and blending factor designs.
-To our knowledge, our theoretical analysis is the first formal proof to show the effectiveness of using heuristics in the offline setting.
+We also provide a theoretic finite-sample performance bound for \algo, which sheds lights on \algo's bias-regret trade-off and blending factor designs.

-\textbf{Limitations and Future Work$\,$} In our current framework, \algo calculate heuristics by Monte-Carlo returns.
-While this is a feasible and effective strategy in common practical scenarios where data are collected as trajectories, we remark that this strategy is not applicable to batch datasets with only very short trajectories or even no trajectories (i.e., data of just disconnected transition tuples).
-For such scenarios, \algo requires other heuristic calculation strategies.
-We consider this direction as our future work.
-We also plan to apply \algo to other tasks in healthcare and finance~\citep{alaluf2022reinforcement,geng2018temporal,geng2019parathyroid} where collecting data is especially expensive.